Tips for Managing Teen Driver Insurance Costs

 While it can be less expensive upfront to forgo driving school and go it alone, it often makes financial sense in the long run.
 Look for a discount on a teen driver premium if they learned to drive from an accredited driving school.
-The average savings here is $330 per year1!
-Besides, teens typically listen to instruction from anyone but a parent, right?
+The average savings here is $125 per year!1 Besides, teens typically listen to instruction from anyone but a parent, right?

 Another savings + safety win is an online driver safety course.
 Many auto insurance policies offer discounts if you take an accredited safety course.
 This is another discount opportunity that isn’t just for teen drivers.
 Different companies may require different courses.
 A great example is the National Safety Council’s “Defensive Driving Safety Training.”